 Crypto Dusting is a A cryptocurrency (or crypto currency) is a digital asset des...
-More privacy attack that sees malicious actors sending a very small amounts of coins—typically referred to as “dust”—to identify the person or entity that controls the wallet.
+More privacy attack that sees malicious actors sending a very small amounts of coins—typically referred to as “dust”—to identify the person or entity that controls the A wallet is a device (a hardware device, a program, or servi...
+More.
 The value of dust is below the threshold required to execute a valid transaction so users must consolidate the dust to exact a trade.
 Consolidating dust from several addresses at once can compromise a user’s privacy by publicly linking accounts that may not have been linked previously.

 In a A dusting attack (also known as crypto dusting) is an attack...
 More, hackers or scammers “dust” a large number of addresses, anticipating that the dust will be consolidated within the wallets which could allow bad actors to analyze transactions on the public A blockchain is a shared digital ledger, or a continually up...
 More to de-anonymize wallets.
 Once the user behind the wallet is identified, attackers can use this information for phishing or extortion attacks.Note: These are non-technical definitions meant for a general audience and should not be used as legal definition